How Sustainable is eating Avocado?

 According to Water Footprint Network, it takes around 227 liters of water to make 1 avocado, whereas one tomato requires 12,5 liters or one head of broccoli 20liters.
 The avocado tree is thirsty and very slow when it comes to give its first fruits.
 In a wet and rainy region of the world, this wouldn’t be as problematic as for Mexico, California or Chile where droughts are a yearly reality.
 In Michoacán a full grown avocado orchard requires double water than the originally pine forest, and because of this high need of irrigation, it stops the water flow otherwise designated to local wildlife.
 As a general side effect of deforestation for agricultural use: CO2 emissions rise, and they keep doing so as the avocado production is ready and shipped all over the world to its end consumers.
 All this intensifies our current climate crisis.

 This tragic scenario that might appear as the end of the avocado era, doesn’t necessary mean that we have to say goodbye to our favorite superfood.
 What we need is measure and information.
-In short, it’s not simply our beloved avocado on itself that is damaging our eco-system, but our high and unregulated demand on an all-year-around craving which didn’t encounter adequate, effective and protective policies at the production end.
+In short, it’s not simply our beloved avocado on itself that is damaging our eco-system and killing local farmers, but our high and unregulated demand on an all-year-around craving which didn’t encounter adequate, effective and protective policies at the production end.

-Without Avocado production, Mexico would hardly shake its violence problems.
-Drug cartels fight over control and seek the most lucrative market to do so: if it’s not avocado, could be something worst?
-To stop buying drugs that comes from regions under cartels control, would definitely be a more effective boycott against drug violence and killing than boycotting guacamole on a Saturday night.
-Mexican local farmers discovered a dignifying way of earning their living and supporting their family through the avocado industry, without having to flee the country or having to join the armed cartels when fighting poverty.
+Without Avocado production, Mexico would hardly loose its violence problems.
+Drug cartels fight over control and seek the most lucrative market to do so: if it’s not avocado, could be something worst.
+To stop buying drugs that comes from regions under cartels control, would definitely be a more effective boycott sign against drug violence and killings than stopping eating guacamole on a Saturday night.
+Mexican local farmer found in the avocado fiber, a dignifying way of earning their living and supporting their family, without having to flee the country or having to join the armed cartels when fighting poverty.
 Boycotting this market on a global scale, could have unpredictable local reactions.

 Where to buy ethical avocados?